 Summary of Sweet Rose of Virtue

-In the next section of the poem the speaker describes following her into her garden and seeing her beautiful flowers.
-On top of the beauty is something poor smelling, rue.
+In the next section of the poem, the speaker describes following her into her garden and seeing her beautiful flowers.
+On top of the beauty is something poor-smelling, rue.
 The poem concludes with the speaker declaring the woman dead.
-It is unclear if she has in fact died or if he is so upset by the change in her he has decided she is dead.
+It is unclear if she has in fact died or if he is so upset by the change in her that he has decided she is dead.

 Analysis of Sweet Rose of Virtue